Why should I hire a self-employed carer?

 This would allow your loved one to remain in their own familiar and much-loved surroundings.
 It would avoid all of the upheaval and distress that comes with downsizing possessions and moving into somewhere new.

 It has become clear that we are living in an ageing population.
 Second to this, there is a growing disillusionment with the care home model.
 These two factors have led people to consider care at home, as they wonder how to cope with ageing parents or relatives.

 Understandably, many elderly people prefer to stay in their own home for as long as possible.
-Some are worried by negative press reports regarding care homes, and some simply want to stay in their familiar environments.
+Some are worried by negative press reports regarding care homes, and some simply want to remain independent in their familiar environment.
 It is, therefore, little wonder that many elderly are discovering the profound difference that a helpful pair of hands can make around the home.

 Whether visiting for an hour or helping twice a week, attention from a dedicated caregiver allows your loved one to continue to enjoy life at home, in safety.

 Caregivers can be sourced independently or can be found with the help of a dedicated care agency.
 The agency route is a popular option due to the thorough vetting that every candidate receives.
 As well as this, an agency references checked and DBS checks carried out, to ensure the safety and responsibility of each candidate.